MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Export-ExchangeCertificate.md

 ### -Password
 The Password parameter specifies the password for the private key or chain of trust in the exported certificate file.
 To import the exported certificate file on another server, you need to know the password.

+You can use the following methods as a value for this parameter:

-This parameter uses the syntax `(ConvertTo-SecureString -String '<password>' -AsPlainText -Force)`.
-Or, before you run this command, store the password as a variable (for example, `$password = Read-Host "Enter password" -AsSecureString`), and then use the variable name (`$password`) for this parameter.
+- `(ConvertTo-SecureString -String '<password>' -AsPlainText -Force)`.
+- Before you run this command, store the password as a variable (for example, `$password = Read-Host "Enter password" -AsSecureString`), and then use the variable (`$password`) for the value.
-Or you can use the cred box to enter the password securely -Password:(Get-Credential).password
+- `(Get-Credential).password` to be prompted to enter the password securely when you run this command.

 ```yaml
 Type: SecureString